whxvmi/FancyCursor/README.md

 > “FancyCursor” can’t be opened because it is from an unidentified developer.

-This warning appears **for all apps that are not distributed through Apple’s Developer Program** —
-it does **not** mean the app is unsafe.
+This warning appears **for all apps that are not distributed through Apple’s Developer Program**.
+It does **not** mean the app is unsafe.

 Apple shows this message automatically to any software that hasn’t been signed with a paid Developer ID.
 FancyCursor is an open-source project and does not include any malicious code or network components.